Healthy Gummies from Pomegranate Peels: A Sustainable Innovation

 In a world where we strive for healthier eating and a reduced environmental footprint, transforming byproducts like pomegranate peel into something valuable is an intriguing proposition.
 This seemingly waste material is rich in polyphenols—bioactive compounds known for their antioxidant, anti-inflammatory, and antibacterial properties.

-These benefits motivated Bernardita La Fuente, a fourth-year student of Biological Engineering, to explore its potential under the line of research of the professors Wendy Franco, from the Department of Chemical Engineering and Bioprocesses and the Faculty of Medicine,and Francisca Echeverría, from the Faculty of Medicine.
+These benefits motivated Bernardita La Fuente, a fourth-year Biological Engineering student, together with Nutrition students Javiera Ghione, Alexia Morales and Enyel Ruiz to explore their potential under the research of professors Wendy Franco, from the Department of Chemical Engineering and Bioprocesses and the School of Medicine, and Francisca Echeverría, from the School of Medicine.
+This research also counted with the collaboration of chef Sebastián Tobar.

 Photograohy of Punica Granatum (pomegranate)